bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 CAPS and FPL are complementary approaches that address different aspects of the intent-to-reality gap:

-*CAPS for Universal Objectives*: Handles fundamental behavioral requirements like smoothness, stability, and efficiency that apply across all robotics applications.
+*CAPS for Universal Objectives*: Handles fundamental behavioral requirements (promoting their UBFs like $f_"smoothness"$, $f_"stability"$, and $f_"efficiency"$) that apply across all robotics applications by directly conditioning the policy.

-*FPL for Task-Specific Relationships*: Expresses complex relationships between task-specific objectives while preserving semantic meaning.
+*FPL for Task-Specific Relationships*: Expresses complex relationships between task-specific objectives (and their fulfillments) while preserving semantic meaning.
+UBFs can also be included here if needed.

-*Combined Approach*: The most effective systems use CAPS to ensure fundamental behavioral properties while employing FPL to express task-specific objective relationships.
+*Combined Approach*: The most effective systems use architectural integration (like CAPS) to ensure fundamental behavioral properties (i.e., promote high UBFs) while employing FPL to express task-specific objective relationships.
 This division of responsibility simplifies both the architectural design and the FPL specifications.

 === Design Guidelines for Universal Objectives

-Based on our experience with CAPS, we propose the following guidelines for identifying and integrating universal behavioral objectives:
+Based on our experience with CAPS, we propose the following guidelines for identifying and integrating universal behavioral objectives (and their UBFs):

 *Identification Criteria*:
-1. The objective applies across multiple tasks and domains
+1. The UBO applies across multiple tasks and domains
-2. The objective can be expressed in terms of policy behavior rather than environment state
+2. The UBO can be expressed in terms of policy behavior (and thus quantified as a UBF) rather than environment state
-3. The objective contributes to safety, efficiency, or robustness
+3. The UBO contributes to safety, efficiency, or robustness
-4. The objective can be measured using only policy inputs and outputs
+4. The UBO can be measured using only policy inputs and outputs

 *Integration Strategies*:
 1. *Regularization*: Add penalty terms to the policy optimization objective